For Ukrainians2026-03-19T13:53:51+01:00

 If finding employment or language courses are your most important preference, you will indicate this in your interview.
 And if the algorithm finds a city that is looking for workers with your background, we will let you and the city know of this match.

-Again, this does not mean that the city will provide you with work immediately.
-But, it shows that there is a perspective and a general need for your skills in that city.
-Learning German and getting your past credentials/work experience approves will be necessary first steps.
+Please note that we are not matching you to a job but instead to a city where there is a general need for your skills and profile.
+Learning German and getting your credentials/work experience approved will be necessary first steps.

 Upon arrival in the matched city, local authorities will advise you on how to register and receive financial support.